 PLEASE SIGN UP FOR OUR NEWSLETTER BY CLICKING HERE

-Mark your calendars for Saturday September 16th, 2017 for the 7th annual TJ's Tin Cup charity golf tournament.
-This years tournament will be held at Green Valley Golf Course in Sioux City, Iowa.
+Mark your calendars for Saturday JULY 21, 2018 for the 8th Annual TJ's Tin Cup charity golf tournament.
+This years tournament will be held at Covington Links Golf Course in South Sioux City, Nebraska.
 Registration is now open for individuals and teams.
 Only $75 per player or $300 per team.
-Shotgun start at 1:00PM, with a pre-party beginning at Noon and dinner and auction following the golf.
+Shotgun start at 10:00AM, with a pre-party beginning at 9AM and dinner and auction following the golf.
 To register online click here.
 To see sponsorship opportunities for this event click here.